egvijayanand/dotnet-maui-templates/README.md

 And on the Preview channel, `.NET MAUI 8.0.0-preview.1.7762 (.NET 8 Preview 1)` is now released on Tue, Feb 21, 2023 along with VS2022 17.6.0 Preview 1.0

-Templates have been updated to support both .NET 6 and .NET 7 and is available to install from.
+Templates have been updated to support .NET 6/7/8 and is available to install from.

 |NuGet|VS Marketplace|
 |:---:|:---:|